In-Network vs. Out-of-Network Providers: What's the Difference?

 Verify Referred Providers and Facilities Are Also In-Network

 Your primary care physician being in-network doesn't make every provider they refer you to in-network.
 The lab, imaging center or specialist your doctor sends you to may be out-of-network even when the referring physician is not.
-Confirm the network status of every downstream provider before your appointment, not just the first one you see.
+Confirm the network status of every downstream provider before your appointment, not only the first one you see.

 5. 5